Michael Johnson (sprinter): Season's bests

-After athletics
+Beyond athletics

 Johnson was elected to the United States Track and Field Hall of Fame in 2004, where his 200 m performance at the 1996 Olympics was named the greatest track and field moment of the last 25 years.

-Since retiring from competitive track, Johnson currently works as a television commentator, often for the BBC in the United Kingdom, where he has also written columns for the Daily Telegraph and The Times newspapers.
-Johnson first appeared for the BBC in 2001 at the World Championships and at the 2002 Commonwealth Games in Manchester.
-He subsequently was part of the BBC's presenting team at the 2004 Olympic Games in Athens, 2008 Olympic Games in Beijing, 2012 Olympic Games in London, 2016 Olympic Games in Rio de Janeiro and 2020 Olympic Games in Tokyo.
+Since retiring from competitive track in 2001, Johnson has worked as a television commentator, often for the BBC in the United Kingdom, where he has also written columns for the Daily Telegraph and The Times newspapers.
+Johnson first appeared for the BBC in 2001 at the World Championships.
+He subsequently was part of the BBC's presenting team at the 2004 Olympic Games in Athens, 2008 Olympic Games in Beijing, 2012 Olympic Games in London, 2016 Olympic Games in Rio de Janeiro, 2020 Olympic Games in Tokyo, and 2024 Olympic Games in Paris.
+In addition, he has worked on the 2002 Commonwealth Games in Manchester, 2006 Commonwealth Games in Melbourne, 2010 Commonwealth Games in Delhi, 2014 Commonwealth Games in Glasgow, 2018 Commonwealth Games in Gold Coast and 2022 Commonwealth Games in Birmingham.
 He was in the BBC commentary booth for the men's 400 meters final in Rio de Janeiro to see his world record broken by Wayde van Niekerk, saying about van Niekerk's performance, "Oh my God!
 From lane eight, a world record.
 He took it out so quick.
 I have never seen anything from 200 to 400 like that.
 That was a massacre from Wayde van Niekerk.
 He just put those guys away."

+Johnson guest-starred in the 2002 film, The Master of Disguise, as one of the disguises Fabbrizio (James Brolin) takes on to borrow the U.S. Constitution, as part of a scheme by Devlin Bowman (Brent Spiner) to steal the world's greatest treasures.
+Incidentally, one of the guards in that scene happens to be played by another actor named Michael Johnson.

 In 2007 Johnson opened Michael Johnson Performance, at McKinney, Texas, a training facility for youth athletes aged 9 to 18 and professional athletes in all sports.
 The company works with Olympic teams and football clubs and has operations around the world.
 Michael Johnson Performance currently works with Arsenal, assisting in the development of young players in their academy.